corrode/corrode.github.io/content/blog/simple/index.md

 It simply doesn't matter.
 Hardware is fast and cheap, so put it to work.

+Despite this reality, there's a noticeable tendency among Rust developers to add significant complexity or extra code to avoid any and all allocations in code that isn't even performance-critical.
+I think that's because Rust is very anal about memory management, which makes developers hyper-aware of these costs.
+This awareness can get in the way of simplicity.
+Sometimes using `Arc` or `Box` is not worth optimizing away if it keeps the code simple.

+If you'd like to learn more, I gave a talk on that topic titled [The Four Horsemen of Bad Rust Code](https://github.com/corrode/four-horsemen-talk).

 ### Be Curious But Conservative

 All of the above doesn't mean you should not learn about the good abstractions.